mdminhazulhaque/syncstylish/README.md

 # Sync Stylish

-Easilty backup and restore Stylish addon styles into and from files.
+Easily backup and restore Stylish addon styles into and from files, on Mac and Linux

 ## Backup